sebscho/PUI2017_lz1714/HW4_lz1714/README.md

 ### Assignment 3: Reproduce the analysis of the Hard to Employ program in NY.
+Did the Z-test and the Chi-squre test.

 ### Assignment 4: Tests of correlation using the scipy package with citibike data.
-I used the shapely.geometry package
+Used the shapely.geometry package to determine whether a point is in certain polygon.